 Annie DiVello, New England Liaison

-Annie is a licensed and ASHA certified Speech-Language Pathologist.
+Annie DiVello is a licensed and ASHA certified Speech-Language Pathologist.
 She has worked with children all across the country including West Virginia, Georgia, and South Central Los Angeles.
 Her particular area of clinical interest is Selective Mutism.
-Annie co-owns New England Pediatric Services along with esteemed business partner, Cass Chapman.
-Annie has recently stepped into the role of the New England Liaison for Changing Perspectives.
+Annie co-owns New England Pediatric Services in Bedford, New Hampshire, along with her esteemed business partner, Cass Chapman.
+As our New England Liaison, Annie does school outreach in southern New Hampshire and nearby communities.
 She is honored to be a part of this tremendous initiative because alongside the children she serves, Annie has seen first hand the benefits of disability awareness, understanding, empathy, and compassion.

 Annie can be reached at firstname.lastname@example.org

-Molly Ritvo is thrilled to join the Changing Perspectives team as a social media specialist.
-Molly was born & raised in the sweet town of Montpelier & now resides in Burlington.
-She graduated with a BA from Tufts University and an MFA in Creative Writing from Emerson College.
-Molly has worked as a communications specialist in a variety of different organizations in the Burlington, VT area.
+Molly Ritvo is thrilled to be part of the Changing Perspectives team as communications specialist.
+Born and raised in the sweet town of Montpelier, Molly now resides in Burlington.
+She graduated with a bachelor’s degree from Tufts University and a master’s degree in creative writing from Emerson College.
+Molly has worked as a communications specialist in a variety of different organizations in the Burlington, Vermont, area.
 Joining the Changing Perspectives team allows Molly to combine her interests in communication, storytelling, and increasing empathy.
-Molly is also a freelance writer, health coach, and enjoys being outside, practicing yoga, spending time with dogs, baking gluten free desserts and spending time with family & friends.
+Molly is also a freelance writer and enjoys being outside, practicing yoga, baking gluten free desserts and spending time with family and friends.